How To Find Out If Check Engine Light Was Erased by Seller

 - Accelerate to 55 mph and drive at this speed for three minutes.
 The onboard diagnostic will continue to monitor oxygen sensors but also EGR and canister purge.

 - Slowly decelerate to 20 mph without pressing the brake pedal.
-Simply coast down to 20 mph.
+Coast down to 20 mph.
 OBDII will check for cylinder misfire and fuel delivery.

 - Accelerate to 60 mph and drive at this speed for five minutes.